Happy

 Two bicycles equipped with handlebar bags and side bags

-There are 840 km of one of the longest bicycle routes ever, just like the river it follows.
-It is considered by many to be Europe’s last great wild river because of its ever-changing environments, its variety of plants and animals, and its legendary, uncontrollable and dreaded floods.
+It is considered by many to be Europe’s last great wild river because of its ever-changing environment, its diversity of flora and fauna and its legendary, uncontrollable and feared floods.

 Spires of a castle and flag of France flying